mynodebtc/mynode_docs/docs/electrum/electrum.md

 ## Enabling Electrum Server

 Electrum is a very popular light wallet that lets you use Bitcoin on your PC or mobile device without needing a full copy of the blockchain.
-By running Electrum Server on your myNode, you can run light wallets on other devices in a trusted manner by offloading the heavy lifting to myNode.
+By running Electrum Server on your MyNode, you can run light wallets on other devices in a trusted manner by offloading the heavy lifting to MyNode.

-First, from the myNode home page click "Enable" to start running Electrum Server.
+First, from the MyNode home page click "Enable" to start running Electrum Server.
 Depending on the speed of your device, it may take several days to fully sync Electrum.
 Your device may run slowly during this initial sync period.

 <center>
   <figure>